RealDylanOfficial/ArmProjectChessAI/Showcase Code/PC/crap_ai/README.md

 * Server.py - Ben - FINISHED
 * ai.py - Santiago
 * Showcase Code/PC/main.py - Ben
-* Showcase Code/PC/crap_ai/main.py - Ben
+* Showcase Code/PC/crap_ai/main.py - Ben - DEPRECATED (Does not seem to be called anywhere on run)

 If any individual wishes to be added to another individual's file which is already being worked on, see rudeeyonker (Dylan) or Ciph#6918 (Ben) on Discord such that it may be switched to a group collaboration.